Asthma is “chronically common” amongst New Zealand children

 be offered to parents and other household members if there are young children in the home.
 The smoking status of

+the household members should be recorded at all asthma check-ups.
 Other potential asthma triggers should be removed where possible to create a healthy home environment.
 Pets should

 be excluded from the house only if the child is sensitised.
 House dust mite allergen exposure reduction is difficult